 Do not rely on loyalty to a single corporation to pay off.
 Many times, the outlier earners are those willing to look around for other jobs with different companies.
 The quickest way to force your company’s hand in a negotiation is to get another offer.
 Once you have that offer, you can either take it or ask your current company if they can be more competitive.
 Unfortunately, this is just the way the corporate world works.
 Of course, you need to do this with tact.
 Always be polite and respectful.

 If you are having a difficult time negotiating for yourself, then consider building relationships with recruiters.
 The alignment of incentives for a recruiter can help you navigate your way to a higher salary.
 Also, consider seeking help to polish your resume and Linkedin profile.
-Jules H is one talented professional that can polish your Linkedin profile quickly.

 Edmund Tee is the “OG Digital Nomad.”
 With businesses that he can run from his laptop, the world is his to travel anytime.